nervosnetwork/ckb/rpc/README.md

 A CKB RPC method is deprecated in three steps.

-First the method is marked as deprecated in the CKB release notes and RPC document.
+First, the method is marked as deprecated in the CKB release notes and RPC document.
 However, the RPC method is still available.
-The RPC document will have the suggestion of the alternative solutions.
+The RPC document will have the suggestion of alternative solutions.

 The CKB dev team will disable any deprecated RPC methods starting from the next minor version release.
 Users can enable the deprecated methods via the config file option rpc.enable_deprecated_rpc.

 Once a deprecated method is disabled, the CKB dev team will remove it in a future minor version release.

 For example, a method is marked as deprecated in 0.35.0, it can be disabled in 0.36.0 and removed in 0.37.0.
-The minor versions are released monthly, so there's at least two month buffer for a deprecated RPC method.
+The minor versions are released monthly, so there's at least a two-month buffer for a deprecated RPC method.

 ## Table of Contents